jarch-ma/AFANet/README.md

 This is our official pytorch implementation of AFANet.

 ## :fire: News
-- AFANet is accepted by IEEE Transactions on Multimedia（TMM） 2024.
+[October 9, 2024]： AFANet is accepted by IEEE Transactions on Multimedia（TMM） 2024.

 ## Abstract
 <div align=center><img width="80%" src="assets/fig.2.png"></div>